Learn how HIIT workout routines can help you tone your body and lose fat quickly.

 Is that six pack of yours hiding beneath a layer of belly fat?
 Curious as to what one of the best ways to get rid of that layer is?
 You guessed it: high intensity interval training.
 HIIT (high intensity interval training) is a type of cardio that is extremely intense and really gets your heart rate up and your blood pumping.
 It is one of the most effective ways to see that last layer of fat vanish from your body so you can reveal your tight, toned muscles.

-High intensity interval training is a form of exercise where you do a short period of high intensity exercise followed by a short period of low intensity exercise.
+Interval training is a form of exercise where you do a short period of high intensity exercise followed by a short period of low intensity exercise.
 You can repeat the intervals for as long as want, alternating between high intensity and low intensity.
 An example of interval training would be alternating between walking and running on the treadmill or outside at the track.

-How intense is a high intensity routine and how intense is low intensity routine?
+How intense is high intensity and how intense is low intensity?
 Well, it varies from person to person.
 Depending on your fitness level, walking at a fast paced level could be high intensity or sprinting 100 meters could be high intensity.
 It all depends on you.
 A good way to gauge your intensity level is to do a simple talk test.
 A talk test is a great way to measure the intensity of your cardio workout.
 All you have to do is talk while you exercise and depending on how you feel while you’re talking, you can see how intense you are working.
 When working at a low intensity, you should be able to carry a conversation.
 You should not be winded nor out of breath.
 When working at a high intensity, you should not be able to carry a conversation.
 During high intensity intervals, you should avoid talking and focus on your breathing.

 THE AFTER BURN

 One of the greatest things about high intensity interval training is the after burn.
 And by after burn, I am talking about calories!
 The fancy name for after burn is excess post-oxygen consumption (EPOC).You not only burn a ton of calories during your workout, but you also burn more calories after, even while you are sleeping.
 High intensity interval training changes your body’s calorie burning capabilities.
 Have you ever heard someone say that you will burn more calories at rest even after you exercise?
 Well, this is what they were talking about.
 What happens is that your body tries to get back to the way it was before you began exercising.
-After HIIT excercises, it takes your body a lot longer to recover than it would from regular exercise which helps burn more calories.
+After HIIT, it takes your body a lot longer to recover than it would from regular exercise which helps burn more calories.

 IMPROVE YOUR ENDURANCE

 High intensity interval training is a great approach to exercise for those who participate in sports.
-HIIT excercises mimic sports in a way with the starting and stopping approach.
+HIIT mimics sports in a way with the starting and stopping approach.
 For example, in football, you could be sprinting down the field (the high intensity part) and then the whistle will blow and you will stop and walk back to your team (the low intensity part) and you will repeat this throughout the game.
 This type of training helps improve your speed, endurance, and agility and will get your body ready for your next big game.

 IT’S NOT FOR EVERYONE!